lzt68/Online-Learning-Implementation/Degenne-Koolen-2019-(Any_Large)Pure_Exploration_with_Multiple_Correct_Answers/README.md

 We want to design an algorithm which take confidence level $\delta$ as input, such that for any instance $\nu$, the algorithm can achieve success with probability $1-\delta$, while consuming as small pulling times as possible.

-We only work on instances whose maximum mean reward is not $\mu_0$​, and unit variance Gaussian Distribution
+We only work on instances whose maximum mean reward is not $\mu_0$​, and unit variance Gaussian Distribution.

+# Supplement Details for the Algorithm

-## Calculation - Simplification
+## Simplification of the notations

 As we only consider unit variance Gaussian Distribution, for any mean reward vectors $\vec{\mu},\vec{\lambda}$ and pulling times vector $\vec{w}$, we have
 $$